-Methods: This quasi-experimental study used a pre-test-post-test design with a control group in Falavarjan City, Iran, urban hospitals from June to September 2020.
+Methods: This quasi-experimental study was conducted in June-September 2020 using a pretest-post-test control group design in urban hospitals of Falavarjan City-Iran.
 All 204 eligible nurses in the study settings were recruited and randomly allocated to either a control (n=102) or an intervention (n=102) group.
-An educational Android app was designed and provided to the intervention group for one month.
-The subjects completed the disaster preparedness evaluation tool and the disaster preparedness questionnaire before and one month after the intervention.
-The data analysis used descriptive statistics (absolute and relative frequencies, Mean \pm SD) and inferential statistics (analysis of variance, the independent t-test, paired t-test, and the chisquare test).
-The study utilized SPSS software, version 22, and a significance level of 0.05 was considered for all statistical tests.
+An educational android app was designed and provided to the intervention group for one month.
+The subjects completed the disaster preparedness evaluation tool (DPET) and the disaster preparedness questionnaire (DPQ) before and one month after the onset of the intervention.
+The data analysis was conducted using descriptive statistics (absolute and relative frequencies, mean, and standard deviation) and inferential statistics (ANOVA, independent t-test, paired t-test, and chi-square test).
+The analysis utilized SPSS software, version 22, and a significance level of 0.05 was considered for all statistical tests.